Pelagicore/pelux.io/resources.md

 For documentation regarding a specific release of PELUX, see the [Releases](/releases) page.

+## Architecture
+The latest PELUX architecture documentation is integrated into the [Pelux Architecture Documentation](//pelux.io/pelux-architecture/).

 ## PELUX in use
 At Luxoft, we are using PELUX as the base for several customer projects.
 Are you using PELUX and want to show it here?
 [Contact us](mailto:contact@pelux.io)!